Windmost8/django-notes/README.md

 + Foreignkeys and manttomany fields cannot be assinged values, you must either .get() or .create().
 The rest can, on the same line too.

+# Query

 + Product.objects.create(name="sameh", price=4, category=Category.objects.create(name="pop"))

 + There are two ways to filter, one standard, and one shorthand.
 Both achieve the same thing in this example;
 Product.objects.filter(category=Category.objects.get(name="Reggae")) - normal
 Product.objects.filter(category__name="Reggae") - shorthand

++ You can use a greater than or lesser than operator in filter like this Product.objects.filter(price__gte=1000) Product.objects.filter(price__lte=10)
+NOTE: that the position of the operator in the code doesnt neccessarily mean anything.
+Product.objects.filter(category__name="Reggae"), in this example, name is a field, not an operator.